West Hotel Sydney Review: Curio Collection by Hilton

 During our stay, we ate dinner and breakfast.

 Breakfast (weekdays 6:30-10:00am, weekends 7:00-10:30am) impressed me more than expected for a hotel this size.
-Rather than cramming in dozens of mediocre options, they’ve focused on quality over quantity.
+The selection is smaller than you’d find at a larger hotel, but everything on offer is worth eating.

 The selection includes bircher muesli, chia pudding, smoked salmon and cold cuts, scrambled eggs (or eggs cooked to order), bacon, sausages, quiches and a good range of fresh breads and pastries, plus cheese, fresh fruit and juice.

-It may be hard to tell from my photos, but the quality was genuinely good – better than both the Pullman Hyde Park and Four Points Sheraton, despite their more comprehensive offerings.
+The quality was better than expected / better than both the Pullman Hyde Park and Four Points Sheraton despite their more comprehensive offerings.
 Barista coffee costs an extra $6.50, which feels like an upsell, but there is a proper coffee machine rather than just instant coffee.

 Dinner offered better than average hotel restaurant quality with good value through their special deals.

-For dinner, we tried their “Endless Rosé” deal – it started with a spritz, then moved on to bottomless rosé or wine/beer if you prefer.
-The food arrrives with a charcuterie board, this was followed by two small plates then main courses of beef and barramundi and finished with a delicious iced vo vo style dessert.
+For dinner, we tried their “Bottomless Rosé” deal – it started with a spritz, then moved on to bottomless rosé or wine/beer if you prefer.
+The food arrives with a charcuterie board, this was followed by two small plates two main courses and finished with a delicious iced vo-vo style dessert.

 Room service is available most of the day, it’s closed from 3pm to 5pm.